julelang/jule/README.md

 ### Key Features

-- Optimized for fast and safe programs
+- Optimized for building fast, safe, and reliable software
-- Empowered compile-time: reflection, evaluation, matching, and more
+- Powerful compile-time system: reflection, evaluation, iterations, and more
-- Deterministic memory management with reference-counting and smart pointers
+- Deterministic memory management with reference counting and smart pointers
-- Default immutability, boundary checking, no uninitialized memory, variable shadowing disabled
+- Safety by default: immutability, bounds checking, no uninitialized memory, no variable shadowing
 - Built-in testing framework
-- Easy low-level development
+- Easy and efficient low-level development
-- [Easy cross compilation](https://manual.jule.dev/compiler/cross-compilation): standard library support, target platform IR generation and architecture imitation
+- [Cross compilation](https://manual.jule.dev/compiler/cross-compilation) made simple: standard library support, target-specific IR generation, and architecture imitation
-- Easy error-handling with [exceptionals](https://manual.jule.dev/error-handling/exceptionals), much like optional types
+- Lightweight error handling with [exceptionals](https://manual.jule.dev/error-handling/exceptionals), similar to optional types
-- [Concurrency support](https://manual.jule.dev/concurrency): managed threads, channels, mutexes, condition variables, and more
+- Built-in [concurrency](https://manual.jule.dev/concurrency): managed threads, channels, mutexes, condition variables, and more
-- High [interoperability](https://manual.jule.dev/integrated-jule/interoperability) with C, C++, Objective-C and Objective-C++
+- High [interoperability](https://manual.jule.dev/integrated-jule/interoperability) with C, C++, Objective-C, and Objective-C++
-- C++ [API](https://manual.jule.dev/api) for extending Jule with interoperability
+- C++ [API](https://manual.jule.dev/api) for extending Jule or integrating with existing codebases

 > [!IMPORTANT]
-> Jule does not have a stable version yet and is still becoming more stable with each commit.
+> Jule does not have a stable release yet and continues to improve with each commit.
-> Some commits may not be fully honored due to some compiler/API errors.
+> Some changes may be unstable or affected by compiler or API issues.
-> Please report any issues you may encounter with the [Jule Issue Tracker](https://github.com/julelang/jule/issues).
+> If you encounter any problems, please report them through the [Jule Issue Tracker](https://github.com/julelang/jule/issues).
-> You can also [join the Discord community](https://discord.gg/XNSUUDuGGQ) to discuss, help, and ask more questions about Jule.
+> You can also join the Discord community](https://discord.gg/XNSUUDuGGQ) to discuss the language, get help, or contribute to its development.

 ## Community